Blueberries Growing Guide

 • One blueberry bush can produce up to 6,000 blueberries each year.

 • Look closely at a berry and you’ll see a five-pointed star on the blossom end.
-That’s why North American indigenous peoples called blueberries “star fruits.”
+That’s why some North American Indigenous Peoples call blueberries “star berries.”
+They believe the Great Spirit sent the fruits to ease their children’s hunger during times of famine.

 • The waxy, silvery sheen on blueberries is called the “bloom.”
 It’s a natural substance produced by the plant that helps seal in moisture and deter pests.